Getting carried away with festive spending can mean your credit score takes a knock, which can last for months or even years to come.

 Here are seven ways you can take care of your credit score over the festive season:

 We all enjoy spoiling our loved ones at Christmas, but overspend and you could be feeling the knock-on effects long after the festive season has passed.
 The easiest way to avoid overspending is to sit down before you start your Christmas shopping and work out a budget that you will stick to.
 Decide how much you can afford to spend and break it down per person.
 Don’t forget to include festive food, drink, and anything else you might need, like decorations.

 2. Plan ahead

 Leaving everything to the last minute results in panic buying, which is a common way to blow your carefully thought-out budget, as well as your credit cards.
-Planning gifts you want to buy in advance will give you time to shop around for the best price, and you’ll be able to take advantage of price reductions during seasonal sales such as Black Friday and Cyber Monday.
+Planning gifts you want to buy in advance will give you time to shop around for the best price.
 Advance planning also gives you a chance to save some extra money - meaning having to rely less on credit.